Cincinnati Recall Lawyer: Rollaway Risks, CO Poisoning, Air Bags Prompt another Ford Recall

 The Ford Motor Company is being pressured to recall Explorer SUVs over carbon monoxide poisoning concerns.
 The Center for Auto Safety is urging Ford to pull more than 1.3 million Explorers off the road—2011 through 2017 Ford Explorer SUVs.
 The National Highway Traffic Safety Administration is investigating more than 2,700 complaints about possible carbon monoxide in Explorers, including dozens of injuries.

 Ford motor recalled nearly 350,000 F-series pickup trucks and Expeditions from 2018, because of a faulty automatic transmission gear shift cable locking clip.
-Drivers can potentially exit a vehicle believing the vehicle is in park when the vehicle is still engaged in Drive, creating a risk for rollaway accidents and serious injuries.
+Drivers can potentially exit a vehicle believing the vehicle is in park when the vehicle is still engaged in Drive, creating a risk for rollaway accidents and serious injuries in Ohio.